KWR-Water/pipepermcalc/documentation/source/equations.rst

     log⁡ K_{pw} = log K_{pw}^{ref} + logf_{K_{pw}}^{temp} +  logf_{K_{pw}}^{conc} + logf_{K_{pw}}^{age}
   :label: eq:2

 These corrections are calculated using the following set of equations.
-The meanings of the symbols are shown in XX.
+The meanings of the symbols are shown in in the section Symbols, below.
 The influence of age is disregarded for both the partitioning and diffusion coefficients.

 .. math::
     log D_p^{ref} = -0.011 \cdot log⁡M-10.688